eddyb-abandoned/node-mcsmp/README.md

 # USAGE

-Install with `npm install mcsmp` (not usable right now).
+Install with `npm install mcsmp`.

-Checkout the `examples` for detalied usage.
+Checkout the `examples` directory for detalied usage.